caseinpoint/caseinpoint.github.io/photomap/README.md

 *Currently, version 1 is not working on mobile.
 More testing is needed.*

-After initializing the Google Map and adding custom controls, I implemented an `<input type="file">` which allows users to select image files from their local machine to display on the map.
+After initializing the Google Map and adding custom controls, I implemented an `<input type="file">` in the settings offcanvas which allows users to select image files from their local machine to display on the map.

 ![File select](./screenshots/screen2.png)